Your Step-by-Step Arrival Process at Bali Airport (DPS)

 3. The Bali Tourism Levy

-Since February 2024, every international visitor must pay a one-time Bali Tourism Levy.
+Since February 2024, every international visitor may pay a one-time Bali Tourism Levy.

-- When to Pay: You can (and should) pay this online before you fly.
+• When to Pay: You can pay this online before you fly.

 How to Pay the Tourism Levy: